 Reasons why your cat will avoid using the litter box:

 1. She experiences pain when using the box.
-Your cat may associate the pain when trying to poop in the box and they end up blaming the litter box.
+Your cat may associate the pain when trying to poop in the box and end up blaming the litter box.

 This results in them trying out a different location.
 While this doesn’t make sense to you, strangely, it does to cats.